JohnTigue/tigue.com/content/blog/server_loveless_architecture/index.md

 ## Terminology

-A few terms deserve a definition as intended herein, in order to avoid confusion, since they are thrown around amongst practitioners with fuzzy and sometime contradictory definitions.
+A few terms deserve definition as intended herein, in order to avoid confusion, since they are thrown around amongst practitioners with fuzzy and sometime contradictory definitions.

+[TODO: kill?
+These definition alone provide a sketch of server loveless.]

 ### Cloud native

 A lot of cloud work has been simply "lift & shift migration."
 This involves legacy code moved from on-premise to cloud-based deployment.
-In contrast, cloud native implies new code designed from the start to take advantage of capabilities cloud providers enable, ranging from bare virtual machines to massively scalable, fully managed services.
+In contrast, cloud native implies new code designed from the start to take advantage of capabilities cloud platforms enable, ranging in sophistication from bare virtual machines to massively scalable, fully managed services.
 Simply exchanging bare metal ownership for a rental model is not what cloud-native is about.
 Serverless is the quintessential cloud-native technology.

 ### Serverless

 Serverless started as AWS Lambda and then spread widely throughout the AWS ecosystem.
-From the cloud provider's perspective, serverless was motivated as providing a plug-in hook for customers code logic to be run in association with the platform's internet scale, fully managed services.
-Once an app's support services, say, object storage and DB were super-scalable, there needed to be a compute mechanism with low impedance mismatch: serverless Lamdba.
+From the cloud provider's perspective, serverless was motivated as providing plug-in hooks for customers' code logic to be run in association with the platform's internet scale, fully managed services.
+Once an app's support services, say, object store or datbase were super-scalable, there needed to be a compute mechanism with low impedance mismatch: serverless Lamdba.

 Part of the serverless value proposition is purely financial as reflected in billing statements.
 In serverless, compute resources have